- The Letter Eye (poetry collection under consideration at various presses)

 - The Collected Poetry of Robinson Jeffers: Volume One, 1920-28.
 Stanford University Press, 1988.

 - Lake County Diamond.
 Intertext Books, 1986. (poetry)

-One hundred twenty poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, and Tar River Poetry.
+One hundred fifty poems published in journals anthologies, including CutBank, Epoch, Free Lunch, Ironwood, ISLE, Natural Bridge, Quarterly West, Rhino, Sequestrum, Spillway, Spoon River Poetry Review, and Tar River Poetry.

 Articles and Essays (selected):